cfree14/trade_and_collapse/README.md

-# Bilateral trade and fisheries exploitation
+# Impact of the global seafood trade on marine fisheries sustainability

 This repository contains the data and code for the data-poor stock assessment analysis conducted in support of the following paper: